Montana Hotel Reservations

 This winter, make your way to the Northern Rocky Mountains in the Gallatin National Forest for a few days at the Bridger Bowl Ski Area – just north of Bozeman along Highway 86.
 Take advantage of 2,000 skiable acres and more than 70 runs – the longest of which is three miles – or get an amazing view of southern Montana from one of eight ski lifts.

-Celebrate Bridger Bowl’s birthday while visiting in mid January, and stick around for more local events at the bowl like the MSU Bobcat Ski Day, the King and Queen of The Ridge race, and the Snowboard Terrain Park Jam.
-Feel free to wear yourself out at Bridger Bowl, because there’s a warm room waiting for you at the Best Western hotel in Bozeman.
+Celebrate Bridger Bowl’s birthday while visiting in mid January, and stick around for more local events at the bowl like the MSU Bobcat Ski Day, the King & Queen of the Ridge race, and the Snowboard Terrain Park Jam.

 Making Memories in Missoula